Helen and Newton Harrison: California Work

 Urban Ecologies, presented at the La Jolla Historical Society, will trace the Harrisons’ collaborative practice during the late 1960s-1990s.
 Such iconic works as Making Earth, Survival Pieces, and California Wash will highlight the development and evolution of their ideas about ecosystems, and the discovery of different approaches to land reclamation and the restoration of canyons and watersheds.
 The viewers will also explore the Harrisons’ unrealized eco-urban projects, including San Diego Round, Horton Plaza, and Miramar Landfill, proposing how to restore the natural balance of compromised ecosystems in San Diego.

-Curated by Tatiana Sizonenko
+Curated by Tatiana Sizonenko, PhD.

 About Pacific Standard Time 2024